 Due to the COVID-19 pandemic and in the interests of safety and health for all, all Projects for Peace grants for 2020 have been cancelled.
 We remain hopeful that circumstances will allow for these grants to be rolled forward to 2021.

 On the occasion of her 100th birthday, Mrs. Kathryn Davis, an international philanthropist alumna of I-House New York, who died in 2013 at age 106, felt some urgency to spark initiatives for building prospects for peace in the world.
 She committed $1 million to fund one hundred $10,000 projects for peace as she believed that today’s youth – tomorrow’s leaders – ought to be challenged to formulate and test their own ideas.

-We encourage applicants to use their creativity to design projects and employ innovative techniques for engaging project participants in ways that focus on conflict resolution, reconciliation, building understanding and breaking down barriers which cause conflict, and finding solutions for resolving conflict and maintaining peace.
+We encourage applicants to use their creativity to design projects and employ innovative techniques for engaging project participants in ways that focus on conflict resolution, reconciliation, building understanding and breaking down barriers that cause conflict, and finding solutions for resolving conflict and maintaining peace.
 Projects will be selected for funding at $10,000 each.

 International House Residents or UC Berkeley Undergraduates can apply for grants of up to $10,000 to conduct community service projects around the world.
 Please continue to check this page for details and updates for the 2022 grants.

 Summer 2019 Winners:

 Title of Project: First Friday: The Peaceful Side of the Street